HANDWRITTEN / SCENE CHARACTER DATABASES OF INDIC SCRIPTS

-OCR systems for Indian scripts are now available commercially at affordable prices and can recognize multiple fonts.
-On the other hand, not much research work towards recognition of handwritten characters of Indian scripts has been done.
-Unfortunately, the technology of printed OCR cannot be extended to recognition of handwritten characters due to enormous variability in people's handwriting styles.
+Research on OCR systems for scanned printed Indian script documents have been continued for quite some time.
+On the other hand, not much research works on handwriting recognition or scene texts recognition of Indian scripts are available in the literature.
+Unfortunately, the technology of printed OCR cannot be extended to recognition of such characters due to enormous variability in their samples.

-Devanagari is the first-most popular language and script of India while Bangla is the second-most popular language and script in the Indian subcontinent and the fifth-most popular language in the world.
+Devanagari is the first-most popular language and script of India while Bangla is the second-most popular language and script of the Indian subcontinent and the fifth-most popular language of the world.
 There are several other scripts such as Tamil, Telegu, Kanada, Malayalam and a few others, which are used by significant sections of Indian population.

-Most of the available works on handwriting recognition of Indian scripts are based on small databases collected in laboratory environments.
-Recently, we developed a few large databases of handwritten characters of major Indic scripts.
-These database are the following.
+Most of the available works on handwriting or scene text recognition of Indian scripts are based on either small or non-standard databases collected in laboratory environments.
+Recently, we developed a few large databases of handwritten or scene characters of major Indic script(s).
+These database are either already made available free of cost to the academic researchers or their release is under processing.
+These databases are the following.

 1. Online handwritten database